slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---
 </details>

 Now you have a public-facing URL for your app that tunnels to your local machine.
-The Request URL that you use in your app configuration is composed of your public-facing URL combined with the endpoint your app is listening on.
-By default, Bolt apps listen on the `/slack/events` endpoint so our full request URL would be `https://8e8ec2d7.ngrok.io/slack/events`.
+The Request URL that you use in your app configuration is composed of your public-facing URL combined with the URL your app is listening on.
+By default, Bolt apps listen at `/slack/events` so our full request URL would be `https://8e8ec2d7.ngrok.io/slack/events`.

 Under the **Enable Events** switch in the **Request URL** box, go ahead and paste in your URL.
-As long as your Bolt app is still running, your endpoint should become verified.
+As long as your Bolt app is still running, your URL should become verified.

 ---